torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 essential!

-Think about it this way: other developers looking at your code a month from now need to understand *why* a certain change has been done that way, and whether there have been flaws in the analysis or assumptions that the original author did.
+Think about it this way: other developers looking at your code a month from analw need to understand *why* a certain change has been done that way, and whether there have been flaws in the analysis or assumptions that the original author did.
 Thus providing a proper rationale and describing the use-case for the changes is a must.